Springdoc-openapi Modules

 For example, if you have the following settings:

-Two endpoints will be available:
+These endpoints will be available:

 1. REST API that holdes the OpenAPI definition: